 Head to the Plans and Pricing page to select the features and add-ons you need:

 Step 2.
-Invite participants to a scheduled training session
+Invite participants to a scheduled remote training session

 Here’s how to send your invites: